A-priori error estimation for space-time Galerkin POD for linear evolution problems: Introduction

 Since decades, proper orthogonal decomposition (POD) has been a well established model order reduction (MOR) technique with applications including e.g.\ linear and nonlinear parabolic equations \cite{kunisch01}, optimal control of partial differential equations \cite{gubisch17, hinze08, kunisch99, arian00} or fluid dynamics \cite{hinze00, lassila14, lumley67} among various other disciplines.
 For a general introduction to POD and reduced order modeling, we refer to e.g.\ \cite{graessle21, gubisch17, kunisch01, pinnau08} and suggest \cite{banholzer24, kunisch02} as further reading.
 In order to reduce a dynamical system utilizing POD, one uses information (e.g.\ snapshots of the system's state over time) in order to compute a set of POD modes.
 Assuming that the solution trajectory is approximated well by the reduced space spanned by those POD basis vectors, a reduced model is constructed using a POD Galerkin ansatz and a projection onto the reduced space.
 Then, solving the surrogate model reduces computational time in comparison to the original high-dimensional problem.

 In standard POD, the explicit time dependence plays a central role and can limit its applicability in certain cases.
 Typically, POD is applied for time-dependent PDEs by discretizing the spatial domain, resulting in a high-dimensional system of ordinary differential equations in time.
 However, some PDEs do not allow the derivation of such a system which can be solved with a time stepping procedure.
-PDE, which e.g.\ involve both initial and terminal conditions result in numerical schemes for which the application of standard POD becomes insufficient or is not possible anymore.
+Differential equations, which e.g.\ involve both initial and terminal conditions result in numerical schemes for which the application of standard POD becomes insufficient or is not applicable anymore.

 Possible approaches to MOR simultaneously for space and time have been proposed such as proper generalized decompositions (PGD), space-time reduced bases, and space-time POD.
 Roughly spoken, PGD treats time, space and possibly parameters as individual dimensions of the problem and iteratively identifies low-dimensional bases, see e.g.\ \cite{ChiALK11}.
-Contrarily, the general method of reduced bases applies well to a monolithic space-time formulations; cf.\ \cite{SteU12} for an early work and \cite{TenMD24} for recent results.
-An approach to a POD Galerkin approximation is space and time proposed in \cite{weiland2006} leads to a Sylvester equation for the expansion coefficients.
-For reference, we further mention the general approach of first applying a time-discretization scheme and consider the full but discretized time-dimension jointly with the space with the help of, e.g., least-squares POD; see \cite{ChoC19}.
-Further publications which extend the scope of space-time model order reduction are e.g.\ \cite{ballarin22, choi19, frame23, jin21, li26, schmidt19, yukiko21}.
+Contrarily, the general method of reduced bases applies well to monolithic space-time formulations; cf.\ \cite{SteU12} for an early work and \cite{TenMD24} for recent results.
+An approach to a POD Galerkin approximation in space and time proposed in \cite{weiland2006} leads to a Sylvester equation for the expansion coefficients.
+For reference, we further mention the general approach of first applying a time-discretization scheme and consider the full but discretized time-dimension jointly with the space using e.g., least-squares POD; see \cite{choi19}.
+For further developments which extend the scope of space-time model order reduction we refer to\ \cite{ballarin22, choi19, frame23, jin21, li26, schmidt19, yukiko21}.